Jane Zhang: Influences

 Zhang grew up listening to artists such as Teresa Teng, Mariah Carey, Celine Dion, Whitney Houston, Beyoncé, Rihanna, and P!nk, who have all influenced her music.
 Zhang did not draw her first musical inspirations from classical folk.
 When she was working the pub and club circuit, her repertoire was mostly English cover versions and she became adept at picking songs to win her audiences over.
 Her versatility has demonstrated itself in the years after the contest and she is often compared with her idol, Mariah Carey.
 Musically, Carey is her biggest inspiration and she credits Carey as an explorer and trendsetter in both singing style and harmonic designs.

 Public image

 Jane Zhang ranked 43rd on the 2011 Forbes China Celebrities List.

-Cosmopolitan Magazine in China recognized Zhang in their Women of the Year edition in 2008, noting that she was considered a strong female role model.
+Cosmopolitan magazine in China recognized Zhang in their Women of the Year edition in 2008, noting that she was considered a strong female role model.

 Other ventures

-Technology

-Zhang is a technology and social media enthusiast.
-She attended the 2014 GSMA Mobile Asia Expo taking place to share how her career and success had been influenced by social media.

-Movies

-On May 15, 2014, Zhang attended the "China Night" of the 67th Cannes Film Festival at Cannes in France.
-This year, Zhang was invited to join the jury of the 38th Montreal World Film Festival.